Administrative Departments

 Destination development highlighting Deori culture and natural assets.

-Passenger and goods movement, permits, and public transport facilitation.
+Passenger and goods movement and public transport facilitation.

 Schemes safeguarding the rights and welfare of Scheduled Tribes.